mcnuttandrew/critical-hci-vis-class/src/index.md

 **Write an essay!** Write an essay about something related to the course.
 Relevant topics might include a reflection on a topic relevant to your domain knowledge or research, a synthesis related to course readings (although you should anticipate bringing in outside sources as well), a critique of a system or interface using one of our tools, or another appropriate topic (feel free to ask).
 This should be an academic essay and so refs should be used as appropriate.
 Think, 2-3 pages in IEEE VIS format (like a poster abstract length).

 **Do a talk!** Here you'll do a presentation about something related to the course during class time.
 You must give at least a 1 week advance notice.
 Some possible presentations include: a discussion of a paper we did not read during class, an analysis of a system, an argument synthesizing multiple different perspectives we've considered.
-As part of your request for doing a talk, please file a pull request against this page.
+As part of your request for doing a talk, please file a pull request against this page using the github.

 **Make a zine!** Like the essay option, this should cover a topic or topics relevant to the course, but be presented in a zine-style format.
 The length, content, and complexity should be appropriate to being a medium work.